kitsunedevelop/webeditorconfig/README.md

-# webeditorconfig
-Best .editorconfig for WEB-developing
+# .editorconfig fyle with settings for Web-developers